thebigman1244/Line-Painting-Robot/README.md

 Incase errors occur you can also reach out to sweatboyfnp@gmail.com and I will help you.

-About the Author

-This project was created by Bryce Gilmartin, a 14-year-old kid.

-Other interests include astrophotography, telescope systems, and astronomy.

 License

 This project is open for learning and experimentation.
 If you reuse or publish this project, please credit this repository or the author.